×

 We asked people if there is a lot of crime.
 They answered:

 "Santa Tecla, has experienced a significant amount of crime, similar to many other cities in the country.
 The city has been affected by gang violence, theft, and other forms of crime.
 However, it's important to note that crime rates can vary from neighborhood to neighborhood.
 The local government and law enforcement agencies have been working to improve safety and security in the city.
 Despite these efforts, crime remains a serious issue in Santa Tecla.
-It is always recommended for residents and visitors to remain vigilant and take necessary precautions to ensure their safety," said one expat who made the move to Santa Tecla.
+It is always recommended for residents and visitors to remain vigilant and take necessary precautions to ensure their safety," remarked one expat who made the move to Santa Tecla.

 About the Author